Bilal2453/coro-docs/docs/coro-http.md

 ### TCP Connection {#tcp-connection}

 A table structure that represents a TCP connection (wrapped using coro-channel).
 The structure offers methods to directly read and write from the socket, and other details about the connection.
-Generally speaking you should only use these when it is the only way to accomplish what you need since they are a bit for advanced users.
+Generally speaking you should only use these when it is the only way to accomplish what you need since they are for advanced uses.

 #### Available Fields {#tcp-connection-fields}